 How do I schedule an ergonomic assessment of my work area?

 Enterprise Risk Management (ERM) will conduct an ergonomic assessment for San Francisco State University (SFSU) employees.
-To schedule an assessment, contact the ERM Department by e-mail at email@example.com or call at 415.338.2565.
+To schedule an assessment, complete an Ergo Evaluation Questionnaire and email to the ERM Department at firstname.lastname@example.org.

 Please note, faculty and staff with permanent disabilities are encouraged to contact the Disability Programs and Resource Center (DPRC).
 SF State provides qualified individuals with disabilities with reasonable accommodations through DPRC.
 E-mail email@example.com, phone 415-338-2472.

 It is the responsibility of the department and/or college to purchase equipment recommended as the result of an ERM ergonomic assessment.
 To assist with this cost, ERM offers matching funds.

 You can also conduct your own evaluation of your workstation by following the steps below:

 (This file, Checklist for a User Friendly Workstation, can also be viewed or downloaded and printed.
 Click on the following link: Checklist for a User Friendly Workstation.

 Checklist for a User-Friendly Workstation: